anchalshivank/Jinzougan/README.md

 ### Training the Model

-1. Prepare datasets with labeled images.
+1. Prepare datasets with labeled images (`good` and `bad`).
-2. Place training and validation data in `./vt/train` and `./vt/val`, respectively.
+2. Organize them under `./vt/train` and `./vt/val` (and optionally `./vt/test`).
-3. Run the `train.py` script to fine-tune the model.
+3. Run `train.py` to train the ViT model.
+Validation and testing steps are included.

 ## Future Improvements

-- Enhance cropping logic to dynamically synchronize with the alignment of the machine and camera, ensuring accurate stamp extraction even if the alignment changes.
+- Enhance cropping logic to dynamically adapt to machine alignment changes.
-- Integrate real-time performance metrics and alerts.
+- Add real-time performance metrics and alerts.
-- Refine the manual classifier for better usability.
+- Improve manual classification tool usability and feature set.

 ## Conclusion

-This documentation provides a comprehensive overview of the Image Defect Detection System, detailing its components, logic, and usage.
-The system combines image processing, machine learning, and GUI-based workflows to deliver an efficient quality control solution.
+This documentation provides a comprehensive overview of the Image Defect Detection System and its components.
+It outlines the process from image acquisition to automated and manual classification, and details how to train, validate, and test a Vision Transformer model for high-accuracy image defect detection in industrial quality control scenarios.

+---